 If you are sharing your home, you should agree on (and sign) a roommate agreement in addition to a sublet agreement.
 While a sublet agreement holds everyone accountable for following the terms of the master lease, a roommate agreement makes sure everyone who lives in the apartment has the same expectations about behavior and house rules.

-Below are some terms to think about when putting together a roommate agreement.
+Below you'll find answers to common questions and tips to keep in mind when putting together a roommate agreement.
 Once you're ready, you can customize and sign your own roommate agreement.

 - Who uses the kitchen when?
 When using the kitchen, what does your subtenant have access to and what don't they have access to?

 - What is the definition of a party, and when are you allowed to have one?
 When you have guests, are they allowed in all parts of the home?

 - When does a regular overnight guest become a roommate, and is that okay?
 What's the protocol for an unwelcome addition to the space?

 - Are alcohol and drugs allowed, and if so, where?

 You don't want one of your roommates bringing home a surprise puppy or spider one day without any warning.
 Add a term about which kinds of pets are okay and what needs to happen before a new pet is introduced into the household.

 It's important to decide in advance how you and your roommates will deal with someone needing to move out, someone continually breaking the laid-out terms, or any other kind of disagreement that would create an unpleasant living situation.
 You can describe a process for dispute resolution in your agreement as well as what will happen if someone breaks a term of the agreement.

 Who to include